10 Smart Money Moves Every Gig Worker Should Make

 5. Stay on Top of Your Taxes

-As a gig worker, you’re responsible for your taxes, including Social Security and Medicare contributions (15.3% self-employment tax).
-Failing to pay quarterly estimated taxes can lead to penalties.
-Here’s how to stay organized:
+As a gig worker, you are fully responsible for managing your taxes, including Social Security and Medicare contributions that make up the 15.3% self-employment tax.
+Missing or delaying quarterly payments can lead to unnecessary penalties and cash flow issues.

-• Set aside a percentage of every paycheck for taxes.
+Set aside a percentage of every payment to cover income and self-employment taxes.

 6. Budget for Lean Months